Steve Capus: President of NBC News

 In November 2005, Capus was named president of NBC News.
 Capus has served as the arbiter of issues involving ethics, style, standards, safety and other matters that affected the Division's journalistic bearing.
 Capus reported to Steve Burke, chief executive officer of NBC Universal.

 Capus announced February 1, 2013, that he was leaving the network.

 Steve Capus joined IESE Business School as Executive in Residence, to share his expertise.
 Steve Capus started a blog in January 2014 with stories and analysis about entrepreneurs, leadership, communications, journalism, politics, transformation, innovation, The Digital Revolution and big ideas.

 CBS News

 On May 6, 2014, CBS News announced that Capus would join the Network as Executive Editor of CBS News and Executive Producer of the CBS Evening News.
-He was dismissed of those duties on January 23, 2018, and replaced in that capacity by Mosheh Oinounou.

 CBS News Chairman Jeff Fager lauded Capus as a successful journalist and news manager and said that “he is a real pro with an extraordinary record, and we are fortunate to have him joining us at CBS News.”

 In the announcement, CBS News President David Rhodes said that “Steve will make the Evening News more competitive than ever and will make our management team stronger than ever.”

+Capus was dismissed of those duties on January 23, 2018, and replaced in that capacity by Mosheh Oinounou.